 Engaging thoughtfully and fluidly across cultures begins with one's own self-awareness.
 With this learning objective, you will deepen your cultural agility through a mix of three introspective courses in which you learn about others while reflecting upon your own self in relation to others.
 The goal is for you to build your capacity to shift perspective and behavior around relevant cultural differences.

 Professional and Leadership Development

 International development is a highly professional sector.
 It is difficult to break into and demands great initiative and leadership to advance professionally within the field.

 - Resume workshop and review offered by Career and Professional Development or resume review by approved non-profit employer partner (e.g., Peace Corps, City Year, AmeriCorps)

 - Interview workshop offered by Career and Professional Development or practice interview with approved non-profit employer partner (e.g., Peace Corps, City Year, AmeriCorps)

 - Participate in a Leadership Education and Development program and serve in a leadership role on campus

 Interested in Applying for Peace Corps Prep?

-- Attend one of the Fall 2022 Peace Corps Prep Information/Application Sessions.
+- Attend one of the Spring Peace Corps Prep Information/Application Sessions.

-- Participate in an interview with Peace Corps Prep leadership team and current Peace Corps Prep students in late October/early November.
+- Participate in an interview with Peace Corps Prep leadership team and current Peace Corps Prep students in late March/early April.